zilishen/documentation/content/nms/acm/tutorials/advanced-routing.md

 In our Proxy configuration form (found via a Proxy Create or a Proxy Edit), we will select the `Ingress` section in the left menu bar to see the options available to configure our proxy ingress.

-On that screen we will be presented with options around `basepath` and `version` and at the bottom of the screen there is an expandable panel to add an `Advanced Route`, let's click the `Add Route` link to continue.
+On the next screen, we have the options related to `basepath` and `version`.
+At the bottom of this section, there is an expandable panel to add an `Advanced Route`; select the `Add Route` link to continue.

 Now, on this screen we can see config options for `Match URI`, `HTTP Method`, `Parameters` and a few others.
 For the purpose of this example the previous three will be the most pertinent.